Study in France

 University courses in English in France

-You can also take programs in English in France, especially at the Master level.
+You can also take other programs in English at universities in France, especially at the Master level.
 Use Campus France search engine to find programs where the language of instruction is in English.

 Language courses in France